 - 1. Explain the term 'internet of things' in different contexts. - 2.
-Identify the various protocols for IoT. - 3.
-Design an IoT applications using Raspberry Pi/Arduino - 4.
-Incorporate the data analytics frameworks and services - 5.
-Analyze the applications of IoT in real time scenario.
+Analyze various protocols for IoT. - 3.
+Design an IoT system using Raspberry Pi/Arduino - 4.
+Apply data analytics and use cloud offerings related to IoT. - 5.
+Analyze applications of IoT in real time scenario.